-The DRUK JOURNAL, now entering its fifth year, is contributing to Bhutan’s growth as a democracy and as a modern nation.
+The Druk Journal, now entering its sixth year, is contributing to Bhutan’s growth as a democracy and as a modern nation.
 It is becoming an increasingly vibrant public space in which we encourage our contributors to expand our national discourse by introducing new ideas and concepts into the Bhutanese conversation.

 Through regular publications, an interactive website, and open discussions after each edition, we engage Bhutanese society in conversation so that all citizens can exchange open and frank views on national policies and issues relevant to Bhutan.